-DePaul University College of LAS > Academics > History > About > News & Announcements
+College of Liberal Arts & Social Sciences > Academics > History > About > News & Announcements

 A report from the Center on Education and the Workforce at Georgetown University finds that history majors are the highest earners among humanities majors.
 You can learn more about the report here.